act-rules/act-rules.github.io/_rules/first-focusable-element-is-link-to-main-8a213c.md

 - [G1: Adding a link at the top of each page that goes directly to the main content area][tech g1]

+Each test case contains a link to the second chapter of the book so that each `aside` element is a [block of repeated content][].
+Even though [blocks of repeated content][block of repeated content] are not considered by this rule, there is no need to provide a skip link if there is no repeated content to bypass, therefore the examples illustrate situations where the link is actually needed.

 Unless specified otherwise, the [main block of content][] of each test case is defined by the `main` element.

 ## Test Cases